terraform-ibm-modules/documentation/docs/templates/reference-architecture-template.md

 The IDs, such as {: #title-id} are required for publishing this reference architecture in IBM Cloud Docs.
 Set unique IDs for each heading.
 Also include the toc attributes on the H1, repeating the values from the YAML header.
  -->

-:information_source: **Tip:** For more information about this template, see [Creating reference architectures](https://test.cloud.ibm.com/docs/writing?topic=writing-reference-architectures).

 Include a short description, summary, or overview in a single paragraph that follows the title.